It’s an argument had by plumbers and customers all over the country. It’s a debate that has echoed through the halls of Parliament for years.

-Electric Eel V Water Jetter
+What’s Better Electric Eel VS Water Jetter

-Whether its an electric eel or water jetter that your plumber has, I guarantee you he will get your drain clear, these machines are some of the hardest working tools in a plumbers arsenal.
+Whether it’s an electric eel or water jetter that your plumber has, I guarantee you he will get your drain clear.
+These machines are some of the hardest working tools in a plumber’s arsenal.

-When I did my apprenticeship water jetters were not readily available unless used for clearing larger commercial type sewer lines, the electric eel was really the only way we cleared blocked drains.
+That all said, I still do have a preference when it comes to using either an electric eel or water jetter.
+When I did my apprenticeship water jetters were not readily available unless used for clearing larger commercial-type sewer lines, the electric eel was the only way we cleared blocked drains.

-- It cleans effectively since it can clear, cut and wash away the tree roots, compared to an eel which leaves tree roots behind, and often can push the blockage further down the line
+- It cleans effectively since it can clear, cut and wash away the tree roots, compared to an eel which leaves tree roots behind, and often can push the blockage further down the line.

 - Water jetters are more efficient and enable us to save time and get the job done more quickly.

 - The jetter is cleaner and less strenuous on the body, hauling a large eel and eel cables around a yard and in and out of our vans is heavy work, best left to the young guns.

 For example, if I head out for a meal with my wife or start planning a holiday, I still think of how many blocked drains I have to do to pay for it.
 I guess that’s why we don’t go on too many holidays, or if we do then it’s why I am so frugal.